-Our procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible.
+In the unlikely event that a learner leaves the premises or goes missing, the following measures will be taken to try to locate the learner in order to return them to effective supervision as soon as possible.

 If a child goes missing, we will:

-- As soon as a student has been identified as missing, the Headteacher (or other senior leader) should be informed immediately - The premises will be searched for the student whilst they are contacted directly (if their details have been shared with theirs and parent/carer permission) - The student's parents/carers will be contacted to inform them that their child has left college site
+- As soon as a learner has been identified as missing, the Headteacher (or other senior leader) should be informed immediately - Maintain the safety and wellbeing of other students - The premises will be searched for the learner whilst they are contacted directly (if their details have been shared with theirs and parent/carer permission) - The learner's parents/carers will be contacted to inform them that their child cannot be located and check whether the learner has returned home - If the parents/carers cannot be contacted, and the learner still not located, the police should be called (see below). - Following any incident a full investigation will take place and learner's risk assessment will be reviewed by the Safeguarding Team and any recommendations will be added to the Inclusion College Safeguarding & Child Protection Policy